The History of the Little Black Dress Initiative

 The Little Black Dress Initiative (LBDI) is a social media-driven awareness and fundraising campaign started by the Junior League of London to raise awareness about poverty and its effects on women’s lives.

-Little Black Dress is taking place from Monday, February 1 through Friday, February 5.
+Little Black Dress is taking place from Monday, October 18 through Friday, October 22.